sjaturner/microwriter_mw4/README.md

     -d                 # Causes the emulator to send an embedded sequence of keys which force sensible defaults -c                 # Clear the screen every time a new display is rendered, otherwise the display scrolls

-Any remaining arguments are treated as key code.
-The key codes are hexadecimal patterns reflecting the pattern of keys on the chording keyboard.
+Any remaining arguments are treated as key codes.
+The key codes are hexadecimal values reflecting the pattern of keys on the chording keyboard.
 Those patterns are summarised in a file called letters in this directory.
 Some scripts have been provided which allow key codes to be generated easily, for example: